Yamaha RS-100T: First generation (1979-1985)

 The first generation of Yamaha RS-100T was introduced in 1979, starting at $500.
 In the Philippines, only few Yamaha RS-100T tricycles were released, because most tricyclists at the time are already using Yamaha L2GF motorcycles and until now, few of them are used Yamaha L2GF.

 Second Generation (1986-1990)

-Most tricyclists were used RS-100T models in the year 1986 after the Inauguration of Pres.
-Cory Aquino during their period to released it from Japan and they will deliver shipping of RS-100T models in the Philippines.
+Most tricycles were RS-100T models in 1986, they were released from Japan and delivered in the Philippines.

 Third Generation (1990-2005)

 In 1990's, the third generation RS-100T model was still the same until the end of the decade.
 It was the best-seller two-stroke motorcycle in the Philippines until 1999.
 Over 3 million Yamaha RS-100T motorcycles were produced until it was phased out in 2005.